Skip to main content

 What happens next

-You now have onecli set up.
+You now have OneCLI set up.
 From here:

 • Read How it works to understand the full architecture

-• Explore the SDKs for programmatic integration
+• Explore the SDKs for Docker-based agent integration

 Troubleshooting